CCE Country Profile

 V) Budget for climate communication and education

 The Republic of Korea’s Ministry of Environment budget for 2021 was US$9.83 billion, of which US$108.94 million was allocated to climate change.
-The 2021 Ministry of Environment Budget specifically for environmental education was US$15.5 million.
+The 2021 Ministry of Environment Budget indicated that the budget for environmental education was US$15.5 million.
 This supported school-based environmental education (including climate change education), established a foundation for promoting social environmental education, and distributed both school and social environmental education content.

-The 3rd Masterplan of Environmental Education (2020) includes this budget plan for 2021-2025 (see Table 1).
+The 3rd Masterplan of Environmental Education (2020) includes a budget plan for 2021-2025 (see Table 1).
 The Table includes the total budget for the Ministry of Environment’s environmental education projects, including offices, departments, subsidiaries, and affiliated organizations.
-All numbers are in US$ (1 USD = 1,150 KRW).
-To cover these budgets, the Ministry of Environment intends to formulate a strategy for implementing the Masterplan and raising funds.
-The Ministry has urged other government ministries, local governments, and corporations to make social contributions to climate change education in order to share the financial responsibility.
+To meet these budgets, the Ministry of Environment intends to formulate a strategy for implementing the Masterplan and raising funds.
+The Ministry has urged other government ministries, local governments, and corporations to make social contributions to climate change education to share the financial responsibility.

 Table 1: Budget for environmental education